 No Celebrities Were Harmed: The recurring villain in the Swedish films, Corrupt Corporate Executive Wall-Enberg, is a very un-subtle jab at the Wallenberg family, one of Sweden's most influential "old money"-families, as well as possibly one at Anders Wall, an at that time very famous corporate raider.

 Noodle Implements: Most of Egon's plans involve all sorts of baroque requisites.
 A typical example: "One umbrella, one small candle, one copy of the Communist newspaper and a piece of smelly old cheese".

 This is generally subverted, however, by actually showing *what* they are to be used for.

 The Other Darrin: Nearly the whole cast of the norwegian and swedish series obvious.
 But also internal in the danish serie where Bang-Johansen's interlocutor in the later movies, Hallandsen, were played by a new actor each time.

 Rocky (the Swedish Kjeld) vanished from the Swedish movies after the second one when the actor died from cancer.
-In the third movie, he was revealed to have moved "back home" to Finland, and his place in the gang was taken over by Dynamit-Harry.
+In the third movie, he was revealed to have moved "back home" to Finland, taking his family with him and removing their characters as well, and his place in the gang was taken over by Dynamit-Harry.

 Even "Sickan" Jönsson (the Swedish Egon) vanished from the series after the fifth one, when his actor quit the movies.
 In-universe, he's had a nervous breakdown, leaving the gang leaderless and prone to getting led by Suspiciously Similar Substitutes.